-Sierra is licensed to provide foster care and adoption services in in twelve counties: Amador, Butte, El Dorado, Nevada, Placer, Sacramento, San Joaquin, Sierra, Solano, Sutter, Yolo, and Yuba.
-These services are offered from centers in Auburn, Nevada City and Sacramento.
-Sierra also provides post-adoption services to rural Northern California counties at one California Department of Social Services site in Chico.
+Sierra is licensed to provide foster care and adoption services in twelve counties: Amador, Butte, El Dorado, Nevada, Placer, Sacramento, San Joaquin, Sierra, Solano, Sutter, Yolo, and Yuba.
+These services are offered from centers in Auburn, Grass Valley, and Sacramento.

 Facts & Statistics

-- Sierra has three offices: Sacramento, Auburn and Nevada City and a satellite office in Chico for Post-Adoption services to rural counties.
-With nearly 70 staff, Sierra is licensed to serve families in 12 Northern California counties including Amador, Butte, El Dorado, Nevada, Placer, Sacramento, Sierra, Solano, Sutter, Yolo and Yuba and in 2012 provided services to more than 728 children.
+- Sierra has three offices: Sacramento, Auburn and Grass Valley.
+With nearly 70 staff, Sierra is licensed to serve families in 12 Northern California counties including Amador, Butte, El Dorado, Nevada, Placer, Sacramento, San Joaquin, Sierra, Solano, Sutter, Yolo and Yuba and in 2017 provided services to more than 771 children.

 - Sierra has an annual budget of $5 million, and 20% of Sierra’s annual revenues come from financial support from the community.

-- On average, it costs Sierra Forever Families $5,000 to place a foster child into a permanent home with additional support from county and state funding.
+- On average, Sierra Forever Families must raise $5,000 to place a foster child into a permanent home with additional support from county and state funding.

-- 57 youth emancipated from Sacramento County foster care in 2012, of these 82% were unemployed and 50% did not graduate from high school.
+- 76 youth emancipated from 12 Northern California counties foster care systems at the end of 2016.
+Of these 50% were unemployed and 24% had not graduated from high school.

 - Research shows that more than 70% of youths who are aging out of foster care plan to attend college – but only between 2% and 5% complete a bachelor’s degree.